marianna-girlando/marianna-girlando.TOSS2025/README.md

 - [Homework 2](homework/c)
 - [Homework 3](homework/homework-3.pdf) - due on Friday 18 July at 9:50
 **Typos**: there are two small typos in Homework 3: in Question 1, there is a "\forall x" missing in the frame condition for confluence, and in Question 3, in the statement of the invertibility lemma, "x:A" should be "y:A".
 A version of Homework 3 in which both typos have been corrected is [here](homework/homework-3-new.pdf)
-- Take-home exam - To be uploaded.
+- [Take-home exam](take-home-exam.pdf) - due on Monday 21 July at 23:59

 ### Prerequisites <a name="pre"></a>